 In his recent handmade paper/mixed-media works, Jim has limited his palette to values of black and white, drawing upon a number of different techniques in the same artwork.
 His artistic process begins with his making sketches.
 Then, he creates a painting using a palette of pigmented abaca and cotton paper pulps, and paper made from plants growing in Mendocino County.
 He embeds collage elements into the paper and welcomes the varying neutral shades obtained from the natural colors of plant fibers in handmade papers and found materials.
 After the paper has dried, he continues to develop his design using acrylics, print media, collage, drawing materials and encaustic.
 As he works on the pieces, he allows for spontaneous images to develop.

-JIM MEILANDER received his degree in art from Ohio University and has explored many art media since then including hand-papermaking, painting, sculpture and printmaking.
-He settled in San Francisco, where he collaborated with Joan Rhine, founding Submarine Paperworks in Hunters Point Naval Shipyard in 1984.
-He moved home and studio to Gualala in 2000.
+Jim received his degree in art from Ohio University.
+He settled in San Francisco, where he established Submarine Paperworks in Hunters Point Naval Shipyard with his wife Joan Rhine in 1984.
+In 2000 he moved to Gualala.
 In addition to art-making, he has designed and fabricated specialized papermaking equipment.
 In 2016 he finished restoring a 1966 Voith Valley (Hollander) Beater.